mking/ARTetris/README.md

 ARTetris is available under the MIT license.
 See the LICENSE file for more info.

-## Solving the left-right issue
-- We want the pad directions to be relative to the camera
+## Matt's TODO
-- Project the camera position onto the board plane
+- Implement position movement based on tap (divide the infinite board plane into four parts)
-- Connect the camera position to the board center
+- Fix rotation edge cases (if the user tries to rotate outside the well boundary, prevent it)
-- The side that the line of sight intersects is the side of the board that is facing the camera
-- The pad directions should be relative to the facing side
+- Remove TetrisConfig.extraLength and Tetromino.offset hacks